If you are thinking about adopting a chinchilla, do you need to adopt multiple?

 Below is a video that discusses chinchilla introductions.
 Although this video focuses on introducing two females, the process is similar for introducing two males.
 Feel free to review this video before continuing on to our how-to guide below.

-Step 3: Arrange a Play Date- Now it is time for the chinchillas to meet.
+Step 4: Arrange a Play Date- Now it is time for the chinchillas to meet.
 Let the chinchillas share a very supervised play-date.
-Allow them to play together outside of their cages.
+Allow them to play together outside of their cages in a neutral space.
+Ensure there are several hides and places one chinchilla can hide from the other if he needs a break.
+Treats, toys, tunnels etc are all great things to place in the room.
 Make sure you watch closely to prevent any fights.
 If a fight does occur, try to separate them quickly.
+Have a dust bath on hand that you can place down if they start to fight.
+Once you separate them, one should jump into the bath and then you can take him back to his cage.
+If a fight does occur go back to step 2 for a day or two.

 Step 4: Cohabitation- If everything goes well up to this point, you can now let the chinchillas share a cage.
-Make sure the cage is large enough for two chinchillas (it should be at least 18 cubic feet).
+Make sure the cage is large enough for two chinchillas – like a multi-level Ferret Nation.
 Observe the chinchillas closely, especially at first.
+Put them together in the morning on a day you are around, that way you can keep an eye on them.
+As it gets later in the evening make sure to watch them closely, and separate them if you don’t feel comfortable leaving them overnight.
+If you do this try to remove the more dominant chinchilla.
+Then the next morning put them together again and observe.
 If you notice any fighting, separate the chinchillas and try a play-date again in a few days.

 How to Handle Fights

 If your chinchillas start to fight, you need to be prepared to handle this situation.
 Some chinchilla fights are very dangerous.
 These rodents have very sharp teeth, which can cause severe damage.
+Fighting can also cause fur-slips, which is a defense mechanism they use in the wild.
+So if you see hair flying around, this is normal during a fight.
 Other fights are more emotionally than physically damaging.
 Fighting can cause some chinchillas to become anxious or fearful.
 They might decide to stop eating or drinking.

 Female chinchillas are very territorial and are likely to fight with other chinchillas in their cage.
 It is important to spend extra time introducing female chinchillas.